 The directors are also responsible for maintaining proper accounting records, in accordance with the UK and Australian law.
 They have a general responsibility for taking such steps as are reasonably open to them to safeguard the assets of the Group and to prevent and detect fraud and other irregularities.

 Selection and Appointment and Rotation of Engagement Partners

 We have adopted policies designed to uphold the independence of the Group's external auditors by prohibiting their engagement to provide other accounting and other professional services that might compromise their independence.
-Further details about the external auditors' independence can be found on page 134 of the 2020 Annual Report.
+Further details about the external auditors' independence can be found on pages 153-154 of the 2021 Annual Report.